-After the First World War, world witnessed the rise of Soviet Union as a major power.
-The military intervention by Britain, France, USA and Japan in Russia against the revolutionary forces was defeated and foreign army forces were driven out of Russia by 1920.
+After the First World War, world witnessed the rise of the Soviet Union as a major power.
+The military intervention by Britain, France, USA, and Japan in Russia against the revolutionary forces were defeated and foreign army forces were driven out of Russia by 1920.
 However, due to participation in World War I, Civil war with these foreign interventions, the economy of Russia was completely shattered.

 - It was a period of economic distress for everyone in Russia